 On February 3, 2015, the PRC State Taxation Administration, or STA, issued a Public Notice Regarding Certain Enterprise Income Tax Matters on Indirect Transfer of Properties by Non-Tax Resident Enterprises, or STA Public Notice 7.
 In December 2017, Article 13 and Paragraph 2 of Article 8 of STA Public Notice 7 were abolished.
 Pursuant to STA Public Notice 7, as amended, in the event that a non-PRC resident enterprise indirectly transfers equities and other properties of a PRC resident enterprise to evade its obligation of paying enterprise income tax by implementing arrangements that are not for reasonable commercial purpose, such indirect transfer shall be re-identified and recognized as a direct transfer of equities and other properties of the PRC resident enterprise.
-Although STA Public Notice 7 introduced safe harbors for internal group restructurings and the purchase and sale of equity through a public securities market, it brought challenges to both offshore transferor and transferee (or other person who is obligated to pay for the transfer) of taxable assets.
-Where a non-PRC resident enterprise transfers taxable assets indirectly by disposing of the equity interests of an offshore holding company, which is an Indirect Transfer, the non-PRC resident enterprise as either transferor or transferee, or the PRC entity that directly owns the taxable assets, may report such Indirect Transfer to the relevant tax authority.
+Although STA Public Notice 7 introduced safe harbors for internal group restructurings and the purchase and sale of equity through a public securities market, it brought challenges to both offshore transfers and transfere (or other person who is obligated to pay for the transfer) of taxable assets.
+Where a non-PRC resident enterprise transfers taxable assets indirectly by disposing of the equity interests of an offshore holding company, which is an Indirect Transfer, the non-PRC resident enterprise as either transfere or transferee, or the PRC entity that directly owns the taxable assets, may report such Indirect Transfer to the relevant tax authority.
 Using a "substance over form" principle, the PRC tax authority may disregard the existence of the offshore holding company if it lacks a reasonable commercial purpose and was established for the purpose of reducing, avoiding or deferring PRC tax.
-As a result, gains derived from such Indirect Transfer may be subject to enterprise income tax in China, and the transferee or other person who is obligated to pay for the transfer is obligated to withhold applicable taxes currently at a rate of 10% for the transferee fails to withhold the taxes and the transferor fails to pay the taxes.
+As a result, gains derived from such Indirect Transfer may be subject to enterprise income tax in China, and the transferee or other person who is obligated to pay for the transferor and the transferee may be subject to penalties under PRC tax laws if the transfer of equity interests in a PRC resident enterprise.
+Both the transferor and the transferee may